-While somewhat outside (but sometimes anticipating) my core interest in landscape and spatial politics, the projects documented here represent other facets of my work.
-In particular, these pieces demonstrate my longstanding interests in radical pedagogy, grassroots and DIY communications, and the power and constraints of public speech.
+Adjacent to my core interests in landscape, social ecology, and spatial politics, the projects documented here represent other facets of my work, especially my longstanding interest in radical pedagogy, grassroots and DIY communications, and the power and constraints of public speech.

 Voices of America